 - Take photos of the scene.
 Get shots of the damage to the cars and any visible injuries.
 Consider whether the inexperienced driver was breaking any traffic laws when he or she hit you.
 Make police aware and show street signs and lane markers to illustrate what the driver was doing wrong.

 - Talk to witnesses.
-Find out what they observed.
+Find out if someone was in a car accident and double-check their observations.
 Was the driver on a cellphone or driving recklessly?
 Find out how to contact witnesses.